 Dr. Jack Kitaeff is a licensed clinical psychologist in the Commonwealth of Virginia specializing in police and forensic psychology.
 He is also an attorney.
 After completing a clinical psychology internship at Walter Reed Army Medical Center, he served as a psychologist and Major in the U.S. Army Medical Service Corps.
 He became the first police psychologist for the Arlington County Police Department, where he established a pre-employment psychological screening program for police applicants.

 From 1983 to 2016, Dr. Kitaeff was the consulting police psychologist to numerous law enforcement agencies in the northern Virginia area.
-He is also an independent psychological examiner with the Fairfax County Community Services Board.
+He is presently in private practice in Fairfax, Virginia.
 Dr. Kitaeff is a Diplomate in Police Psychology in the Society of Police and Criminal Psychology, a member of the American Psychological Association and the American Bar Association, and a Fellow in the American College of Legal Medicine.
-He teaches courses in both psychology and law.

 Police and forensic psychology, PTSD, the intersection of law and psychology